silarsis/docker-proxy/README.md

 Those steps can be performed in a running container (for testing), or you can add them to your `Dockerfile`. `detect-proxy.sh` can be run after you install your OS packages with apt, because apt shouldn't need HTTPS.
+However, adding PPAs with `add-apt-repository` will fail until the certificate is installed.
 See [`test/Dockerfile`] for an example.

 [SSL Bump]: http://wiki.squid-cache.org/Features/SslBump